learn-co-curriculum/dsc-join-statements/README.md

 ## Introduction

-In this section, you will learn about several types of join statements.
+In this section, you will learn about several types of `JOIN` statements.
 Joins are the primary mechanism for combining data from multiple tables.
 In order to do this, you define the common attribute(s) between tables in order for them to be combined.

 ## Objectives

 You will be able to:

 * Compare and contrast the various types of joins
-* Discuss the syntax and structure of join statements
+* Discuss the syntax and structure of `JOIN` statements
 * Discuss the role of foreign and primary keys in them

 ## CRM Schema